springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 from collections import defaultdict

 def transition_rate(G, node, status, parameters):
-    #this function needs to return the rate at which ``node`` changes status
+    '''This function needs to return the rate at which `node` changes status.
-    #
+    For the model we are assuming, it should return 1 if `node` has at least 2 infected partners and 0 otherwise.
+The information the threshold is passed in in the tuple `parameters`.
+    '''

-    r = parameters[0]
+    r = parameters[0] #the threshold

+    #if susceptible and at least `r` infected partners, then rate is 1

     if status[node] == 'S' and len([nbr for nbr in G.neighbors(node) if
-                                    status[nbr] == 'I'])>1:
+                                    status[nbr] == 'I'])>=r:
         return 1
-    else:  #status[node] might be 0 or length might be 0 or 1.
+    else:
         return 0

 def transition_choice(G, node, status, parameters):
-    #this function needs to return the new status of node.
-We assume going
-    #in that we have already calculated it is changing status.
+    '''this function needs to return the new status of node.
+We assume going in that we have already calculated it is changing status.

-    #
-    #this function could be more elaborate if there were different
-    #possible transitions that could happen.
-However, for this model,
-    #the 'I' nodes aren't changing status, and the 'S' ones are changing to
+    this function could be more elaborate if there were different possible transitions that could happen.
+However, for this model, the 'I' nodes aren't changing status, and the 'S' ones are changing to 'I'.
-    #'I'.
 So if we're in this function, the node must be 'S' and becoming 'I'
-    #
+    '''

     return 'I'

 def get_influence_set(G, node, status, parameters):
-    #this function needs to return any node whose rates might change
-    #because ``node`` has just changed status.
-That is, which nodes
+    '''this function needs to return a set containing all nodes whose rates might change because `node` has just changed status.
+That is, which nodes might `node` influence?

-    #might ``node`` influence?
-    #
-    #For our models the only nodes a node might affect are the susceptible
+    For our models the only nodes a node might affect are the susceptible neighbors.
-    #neighbors.
+    '''

     return {nbr for nbr in G.neighbors(node) if status[nbr] == 'S'}

 parameters = (2,)   #this is the threshold.
 Note the comma.
 It is needed